Tiger barb, also known as Sumatra barb, is an active shoaling fish found in Southern Asia.

 As they grow, you can switch their diet to infusoria, commercially produced fry feed or powdered fish food, fish flakes, and micro worms.
 The baby tiger barb begins to gain its distinct coloration after one month, and when they are three months old, you can differentiate the male tiger barb from the female ones.

 The tiger barb diet varies as they eat both plant materials and fleshy meals.
 When in captivity, they eat anything you give them.
 However, you need to think thoroughly about their meals as they need balanced and nutritious meals.
 They may get sick and lose their bright coloration when you do not feed them well.

 Some foods to consider while feeding your tiger barb are pellets and fish flakes; they both can serve as their primary meals.
-You should Infuse protein meals into their diet like aquatic invertebrates such as blood worms, brine shrimp, beef heart, and water fleas.
-These cool water fishes need vegetables, adding some blanched lettuce, zucchini and cucumber.
+In addition, you should infuse protein meals into their diet like aquatic invertebrates such as blood worms, brine shrimp, beef heart, and water fleas.
+Lastly, these cool water fishes need vegetables, adding some blanched lettuce, zucchini, and cucumber.